Chapter III

 Both approaches treat AI models as copyable software artifacts, rendering attribution-based control infeasible.
 Once a copy exists, technical enforcement of attribution becomes impossible.

 This limitation extends beyond AI.
-The music industry's struggles with digital piracy, society's challenges with viral misinformation, and government efforts to control classified information share the same fundamental issue: information, once copied, escapes control.
+The music industry’s struggles with digital piracy (Cummings 2017), society’s challenges with viral misinformation (Shu et al., 2020), and government efforts to control classified information (Elsea 2006) share the same fundamental issue: information, once copied, escapes control (Schneier 2015; Veliz 2020).

 Third Hypothesis: From Copying to Structured Transparency